You are using an outdated browser. Please upgrade your browser to improve your experience

-Continuum Economics Lead Economist Francesca Beausang said, “COVID has continued to shake the foundations of the global economy over the course of 2021.
-While global trade has recovered faster than expected from the initial COVID shock, disruptions to the supply chain have taken new forms and their impact has become more systemic.
-Meanwhile, COVID has triggered an acceleration of commitments to a green recovery, yet funding a fair transition to decarbonisation for emerging markets remains the greatest challenge to its implementation.
-Finally, COVID has forced a rethink of the concept of health as global public good, with a patent waiver for COVID vaccines changing the foundations of innovation in pharmaceutical research.”
+Continuum Economics Lead Economist Francesca Beausang said, “Covid has continued to shake the foundations of the global economy over the course of 2021.
+While global trade has recovered faster than expected from the initial Covid shock, disruptions to the supply chain have taken new forms and their impact has become more systemic.
+Meanwhile, Covid has triggered an acceleration of commitments to a green recovery, yet funding a fair transition to decarbonisation for emerging markets remains the greatest challenge to its implementation.
+Finally, Covid has forced a rethink of the concept of health as a global public good, with a patent waiver for Covid vaccines changing the foundations of innovation in pharmaceutical research.”

 +44 (0) 20 3697 4200 / +44 (0)7825 095 130